kube-logging/logging-operator/docs/configuration/crds/v1beta1/fluentd_types.md

 ### configCheckPod (*ConfigCheckPodOverrides, optional) {#fluentdspec-configcheckpod}

-ConfigCheckPod lets you add helper containers and volumes to the transient configcheck pod, which runs `fluentd --dry-run` once and must exit on its own.
-Long-running helpers must be declared as native sidecars (initContainers with restartPolicy: Always, k8s 1.29+), otherwise the pod never completes and config rollout stops.
-This is a narrower counterpart to SyslogNGSpec.ConfigCheckPodOverrides: the Fluentd check pod already inherits nodeSelector/tolerations/affinity/priorityClassName/securityContext/ imagePullSecrets/dnsPolicy/dnsConfig/serviceAccount from FluentdSpec, so only extra containers, check-pod-only volumes and a deadline are exposed here.
-Note: the check pod is named after a hash of the rendered config and is only ever created, never updated, so changing configCheckPod alone does not re-run the check against the current pod - it takes effect on the next config change, or after manually deleting the existing check pod.
+ConfigCheckPod adds helper init containers and volumes to the transient configcheck pod; contents must exit on their own, or set restartPolicy: Always for a long-running helper.
+Takes effect on the next config change.

 ### configCheckResources (corev1.ResourceRequirements, optional) {#fluentdspec-configcheckresources}